-PROTECTED HERITAGE SITE

-No Vandalism or Removal of Materials (Maximum individual penalty: \$50,000 and 2 years Imprisonment)

-If the Owner fails to post the required sign, the City may and is authorized to post the sign, and the cost shall be at the expense of the Owner and the City shall be at liberty to recover the costs in a like manner as City property taxes on the Lands.

-- (i) The Owner shall do or cause to be done all such things, and shall take or cause to be taken all such actions, as are necessary to ensure that the restrictions and requirements set out in Parts II and III of the Conservation Plan are fully observed, and the Owner shall not do, cause or allow to be done anything that would be in breach of the restrictions and requirements of this Agreement. - (j) Where required by the City in a heritage alteration permit, the Owner shall provide security to the City to guarantee the performance of the terms, requirements and conditions contained in the Conservation Plan. - (k) The Owner may apply to the City for funding for the House including, but not limited to, monies for exemption from taxes, or any provision for assistance as specified in Section 225 of the Community Charter, S.B.C.
-2003, c.26.
+Plan are fully observed, and the Owner shall not do, cause or allow to be done anything that would be in breach of the restrictions and requirements of this Agreement;

+- (j) Where required by the City in a heritage alteration permit, the Owner shall provide a security to guarantee the performance of the terms, requirements and conditions contained in the Conservation Plan; - (k) The Owner may apply for funding for the House from the City or from the Heritage Advisory Commission (or any like authority) including, but not limited to, monies for exemption from taxes, or any provision for assistance as specified in Section 225 of the Community Charter, S.B.C.
+2003, c.26; - (l) If the intent is to have a strata titled development, the Owner as the owner developer will insure that the maintenance requirements discussed in this Agreement will be set out within the by-laws governing the strata titled development before the first meeting of the owners of the strata development.
+The by-laws that reflect these maintenance requirements, and the maintenance requirements themselves, shall not be changed without the prior written consent of the City.